 Let simmer until the beans are soft (about 2 and a half hours).
 Walk by every 15 minutes or so and give them a quick stir, because you don’t want the beans on the bottom of the pot to burn.

-Once the beans start to soften, smash some of the beans against the side of the pot with a spoon, and they will thicken into a nice sauce.
+Once the beans start to soften, smash some of the beans against the side of the pot with a spoon, and they will cause the water to thicken into a nice sauce.
 Add salt and cayenne to taste.
 If the consistency of the beans is too thick, you can add some water.

 Serve over rice.